 Among the silos and through the amber waves of grain runs the track of America’s freight railroads.

-International Trade Impact: While railroads and farmers once served as the link between rural communities and urban centers, the two industries now link America to much of the world — particularly Canada and Mexico.
+Railroads and farmers connect America to much of the world — particularly Canada and Mexico.
 One in every 10 planted acres feeds people of these countries.
 The agriculture sector exported nearly $43 billion worth of goods to Canada and Mexico in 2016, accounting for 38% of the total value of U.S. agricultural exports.
 Additionally, 33% of American farming acreage is dedicated to global markets.

 In 2017, U.S. Class I railroads moved 1.6 million carloads of grain and other farm products.